luyadev/luya.io/docs/guide/ngrest/api.md

 ## Expand Relations

 Its very common to join relation data for index list view in order to reduce SQL queries.
-To do so define the `luya\admin\ngrest\base\Api::withRelations()` method inside your API.
+To do so define the <class name="luya\admin\ngrest\base\Api" method="withRelations" /> method inside your API.
 This can be either an array with relations which will be passed to `index, list and view` or an array with a subdefintion in order to define which relation should be used in which scenario.

 ```php
 public function withRelations()